MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

   > - If you have an Audience campaign using portfolio bid strategies in Google Ads, we will always import it as [manual CPC](hlp_BA_CONC_BidStrategy.md) in Microsoft Advertising.
   > - If your portfolio bid strategy uses search and Shopping campaigns, we will take the majority of the campaigns with portfolio bid strategies and convert the rest to individual bid strategies.
   > - If the campaign types are equal in count, we will prioritize Search campaigns over Shopping campaigns.
-  > - If you don’t have a conversion goal in Microsoft Advertising and if you have a campaign that uses a bid strategy requiring a conversion goal in Google Ads, we’ll convert your bid strategy to one that does not require a conversion goal during import.
-For example, if you don’t have a conversion goal in Microsoft Advertising, we’ll convert a Performance Max campaign’s bid strategy to maximize clicks.
+  > - If you donâ€™t have a conversion goal in Microsoft Advertising and if you have a campaign that uses a bid strategy requiring a conversion goal in Google Ads, weâ€™ll convert your bid strategy to one that does not require a conversion goal during import.
+For example, if you donâ€™t have a conversion goal in Microsoft Advertising, weâ€™ll convert a Performance Max campaignâ€™s bid strategy to maximize clicks.

 - **Conversion tracking**

   > [!NOTE]
   > This feature is currently in pilot and not available to everyone.
-If you don't have it yet, don't worry—it's coming soon!
+If you don't have it yet, don't worryâ€”it's coming soon!
 You can still [set up conversion goals](hlp_BA_PROC_UETv2CreateGoal.md) on Microsoft Advertising after importing other settings from Google Ads.

   [Conversion tracking](hlp_BA_CONC_UETv2WhatIsCT.md) helps you measure the return on investment (ROI) of campaigns by tracking what people do once they get to your website.
 Conversion tracking entails defining the action you want to track as a [conversion goal](hlp_BA_CONC_UETv2CTGoalType.md) (e.g., a newsletter sign-up).
 Then, once someone accomplishes the goal (e.g., clicks your ad, visits your website, and signs up), Microsoft Advertising counts it as a conversion.